The EXPERIENCE Clinical Trials

 Select Study Eligibility Requirements

 This is a subset of the full eligibility criteria.
-A comprehensive list of eligibility criteria will be discussed during a participant’s screening visit.
+Additional eligibility criteria are discussed during screening visits.

 Male with FXS and confirmed FMR1 gene mutation (≥ 200 CGG repetitions).